Boxing Training: New Year, New You

 For many people, starting a new year means creating a new you or at least improving the old one.
-January first becomes about a reinvention and creating new, healthier habits.
+The first day of January becomes about a reinvention and creating new, healthier habits.
 What it's really about though is getting back to the foundation and fundamentals of living right.
-However, some people get so far off track that they're not even sure what those fundamentals were.
-For starters, you can break them down into three basic questions to ask yourself...WHY...HOW...WHAT?
+Some people get so far off track that they're not even sure what those fundamentals were.
+For starters, you can break them down into three basic questions to ask yourself: WHY, HOW, WHAT.

 It is the underlying reason you try and strive to be better.
 It is the core of your existence and the root of what really motivates you.
 When deciding on your next fitness, financial or personal goal, you should first ask yourself WHY you want it.
 WHY do you want to lose weight?
 WHY do you want to be rich?
 WHY do you want to be a world champion?
 Be sure your answer is truthful, sincere and rooted in powerful emotion.
 If the thought of achieving it doesn't make your heart sing or your blood boil, you may be missing the mark.
 For instance, if becoming a world champion is your goal and your WHY is because everyone will think you're a badass, that may not be strong enough to motivate you when the going gets tough because it’s simply not emotional enough.
 Sure, being BA is goal-worthy, but it's also prideful and it's kind of trite.
 Shallow goals won't make you dig deep.
 If, however, you want to be a world champion to take care of your Mom, who raised you on her own, sacrificed everything for you and you want to pay her back, that's real!
 Or maybe you want to provide for your kids and be able to give them things you didn't have growing up and have them look up to you, respect you and want to be like you because of it.
 You want to personally and profoundly feel the innate pride and self satisfaction that comes with achieving "champion" status against all odds.
 Now THAT'S emotional.
 That is something worth fighting for.
 Having a strong, meaningful WHY is the crucial first step.